logiqua/scribequa/README.md

 - **Access variables**: Flexible context system for variable access and data binding
 - **Extend functionality**: Easy to add custom operations via the ServiceLoader mechanism
 - **Type-safe evaluation**: Automatic type coercion and type information tracking
+- **Canonical JSON storage**: Convert any script to JSON format regardless of original format for standardized storage and searchability

 ## Features